noraworld/jekyll-theme-diary/README.md

+# IMPORTANT NOTE
+⚠️ This theme is work-in-progress.
+Stay tuned to be completed and available!

 # jekyll-theme-diary

 Welcome to your new Jekyll theme!
 In this directory, you'll find the files you need to be able to package up your theme into a gem.
 Put your layouts in `_layouts`, your includes in `_includes`, your sass files in `_sass` and any other assets in `assets`.